Skip to content

 Target group: Doctoral researchers (graduate students and postdocs are also welcome)

-Abstract submission: Those who wish to participate in the PhD School are encouraged to submit an abstract to the conference, as it will be prioritised in the consideration for attendance in the PhD School due to the limited number of places.
+Abstract submission (closed): Those who wish to participate in the PhD School are encouraged to submit an abstract to the conference, as it will be prioritised in the consideration for attendance in the PhD School due to the limited number of places.
 Abstract submission is mandatory for EIT Urban Mobility Doctoral Training Network members.
 Based on the abstract evaluation process, PhD School participants may be assigned to either poster or oral presentation sessions of the main conference.

 In the case of free spots, the acceptance of other participants will be subject to the availability of free spots in the live queue during the registration phase.
+Due to a large interest, no free spots are currently available.

 Participants are required to bring their own laptop to participate in the workshop.
+All participants can indicate their interest in participating in specific workshops in the registration form.

 PhD School programme overview